 - 2 teaspoons fresh ground black pepper

-- 1 Tbsp olive oil
+- 1 tablespoon extra virgin olive oil

 - Red wine

-- 1 1/2 lbs dry 100% semolina spaghetti, thin spaghetti, or bucatini
+- 1 1/2 pounds dry 100% semolina spaghetti, thin spaghetti, or bucatini

 Add the carrots and mushrooms, and cook for 2 minutes.
 Add the tomato paste concentrate, stir to blend, and cook for a minute longer.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
-If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Spaghetti and Meatballs on Simply Recipes.
-Thank you!Print
+Thank you!

 This post may contain links to Amazon or other partners; your purchases via these links can benefit Simply Recipes.
 Read more about our affiliate linking policy.